 I received an email from one of our followers a few weeks ago asking about workout routines that golfers might want to use to get in shape.

-We decided to start by focusing on Rory McIlroy.
-Even though he might not be the current world no 1 golfer, we’re more interested in how he went through a considerable body transformation through intensive work off the golf course.
+I decided to start by focusing on Rory McIlroy.
+Even though he might not be the current world number 1 golfer, I'm more interested in how he went through a considerable body transformation through intensive work off the golf course.

-We gathered information on Rory McIlroy's gym routine from his social media feeds, and here’s what we found.
+I gathered information on Rory McIlroy's gym routine from his social media feeds, and here’s what I found.

 - Born: May 4, 1989